Natasha Exelby: Network 10

-In February 2023, Exelby resigned from Network 10.

 TRT World

 In October 2015, Exelby began working for the Turkish Radio and Television Corporation's international news channel TRT World in Turkey.

+Freelance Media Consultant

 Following her work with TRT World, Exelby relocated back to Australia in November 2016, where she then established a media consultancy business.

 Australian Broadcasting Corporation

 In 2017, Exelby commenced working as a casual news presenter on the Australian Broadcasting Corporation's news channel ABC News.

 While reading a late night ABC News bulletin on Saturday 8 April 2017, Exelby momentarily became distracted by her pen and failed to realise she was on air following the conclusion of a story.
 Upon realising she was on air, Exelby gasped and hurriedly introduced the sport segment, presented by Meredith Sheehan.

 When the blooper was highlighted on Media Watch's social media pages, the clip went viral.
 Following this, there was numerous stories published reporting Exelby had been punished by the ABC and taken off air because her blooper had gone viral.
 The belief that Exelby had been fired prompted many messages of support from fellow journalists, television presenters, politicians and entertainers, with the hashtag #putyourbloopersout emerging on social media in support.

 However ABC news director Gaven Morris has denied Exelby was fired, describing the many media reports as "untrue" because Exelby was a freelance journalist and as such was not rostered for any additional on air shifts.
 Morris' statement followed an earlier statement released by an ABC spokesperson which also said Exelby was a "casual contributor" rather than a staff member and was only booked for occasional on air shifts.

 Some commentators accused Morris of lying and maintained Exelby had indeed been punished.
 Exelby also maintains the ABC told her she was unable to go live on air again following the blooper, and had offered her producing shifts instead.